xdanieldzd/sharpocarina/trunk/MapDev/ReadMe.txt

    - Exit Number: Which exit walking onto this collision type should trigger, according to the scene's exit list.
 Note that 0 disables the trigger.

+   - Is Hookshot-able?: Allows you to change if the hookshot sticks to the surface or not.

    - Echo Range: Change the echo level; overrides global settings.

    - Environment: Select which environment setup to use; remember that it has to be defined,